 There are four types of expense to budget for when calculating the cost of graduate study:

-- College fee: The college fee covers academic facilities and other services provided by your college.
+- College fee: the college fee covers academic facilities and other services provided by your college.
 The annual fee does not include accommodation or meal charges and is payable in addition to the University tuition fee.
-In 2014/15 the graduate College fees is £2,765.
+In 2015/16 the graduate College fees is £2,848.

-- Living costs: The 2014/15 estimated living costs for a graduate student at Oxford are available here.
-Please also note that depending on a student’s placement, there may be additional costs associated with the summer project.
+- Please also note that depending on a student’s placement, there may be additional costs associated with the summer project.

-More information is available on the University's page on fees and funding: cost of study.
+More information is available on the University's page on fees and funding

-To view a list of just some of the funding MPP candidates have successfully secured visit the Ideas for financial assistance page.
+To view a list of just some of the funding BSG students have successfully secured visit the Ideas for financial assistance page.

 If you require financial assistance, there are three ways you can get help:

 • University of Oxford - The University of Oxford offers a mixture of scholarships and awards, with a range of eligibility criteria often including the applicant’s country of origin.
-To search what is available to you as an MPP candidate, please visit the Fees, Funding and Scholarship search tool on the University of Oxford website.
-International students may also search all available scholarships by region via the International Students portal.
+To search what is available to you as an BSG student, please visit the Fees, Funding and Scholarship search tool on the University of Oxford website.
+You can also search all available scholarships by region via the University-wide scholarships page.

 • External organisations and funding bodies – There are many scholarships, bursaries and grants available to support your studies.
 These could be from a charity, sponsor(s), a research council, employer, government body, the European Union or any other professional association.
-If an external body would like to liaise with us directly please contact the Admissions Team who will be happy to give advice or provide a letter of support for an external funding application.
+The Alternative Guide to Postgraduate Funding gives advice about applying for funding from charities and trusts, provides a searchable database of external funders, and advises on how to make a strong applications.
+You can find the guide on the University's Other funding sources page.
+You may also want to check the External scholarships page for links to external funders.
+If an external body would like to liaise with us directly please contact the Admissions team who will be happy to give advice or provide a letter of support for an external funding application.

-• BSG – Thanks to the generosity of the School's supporters, and in addition to the funding available for all Oxford graduate students, the Blavatnik School of Government offers a mixture of fully funded scholarships and fees awards to support students from all regions of the world.
-To make your search easier, we have a created a list of scholarships and financial awards specifically for MPP candidates and their eligibility requirements.
+• BSG – Thanks to the generosity of our supporters, and in addition to the funding available for all Oxford graduate students, we offer a mixture of fully funded scholarships and fees awards to support students from all regions of the world.
+To make your search easier, we have a created a list of scholarships and financial awards specifically for BSG students and their eligibility requirements.